 Next, you determine if you can be emotionally vulnerable with each other?
 If not, you build your level of emotional intimacy through very specific activities designed to increase emotional intimacy and tolerance for uncomfortable emotions.

 Last, you work through the disappointments you have in each other without beating up the other person emotionally because they didn’t live up to your expectations.

-Obviously, this is the Cliff’s notes version of what happens to save a marriage.
+Obviously, this is the CliffsNotes version of what happens to save a marriage.
 Sometimes the steps are rearranged, and often the process is long, dramatic, and difficult.
-There will be many details that must be explained and many emotions to be discharged, but the overall process is as simple as these three steps.
+There will be many details that must be explained, probably some boundary issues to be addressed, and many emotions to be discharged, but the overall process is as simple as these three steps.

 Then, the practical steps of how to move forward, together or apart, are easier.
 You’ve cleared most of the emotions out of the way so that logical planning is easier, even if, in the case of separation, the leaving part is hard to do.

 Ready to find out if you can save your marriage?
 Give me a call.
 We’ll talk.

 Contact me now to set up your free 15-minute phone consultation.